 Complex Development Projects worked in partnership with Coventry City Council on the physical, economic, heritage, and cultural regeneration of Far Gosford Street which was recognised as the city’s “creative quarter”

-The principal catalyst and draw for Far Gosford Street, will ultimately be the unique offer and attraction of FarGo Village.
-The underlying concept to the Village was the creation of a bohemian quarter around the establishment of a marketplace for designer makers and fine and performance arts.
+The principal catalyst and draw for Far Gosford Street is the unique offer and attraction of FarGo Village.
+The underlying concept to the Village was the creation of a bohemian quarter around the establishment of a marketplace for designer-makers and fine and performing arts.
 The concept had similarities to the early regeneration of the Camden Lock area of London and centered upon a market and entertainment focus that becomes an attraction for weekend visitors.
-The aim being to create a cool place to hang out and to visit, where you can buy alternative and creative/artistic products, eat street food, be entertained by street performance and art shows.
+The aim is to create a cool place to hang out and to visit, where you can buy alternative and creative/artistic products, eat street food, be entertained by street performances and art shows.

-The “Village” acts as a seedbed for local business talent and focus on growth sectors of product design and media.
-The concept is innovative and unique in the West Midlands, but is not untried being based on successful projects in other UK cities.
+The “Village” acts as a seedbed for local business talent and focuses on growth sectors of product design and media.
+The concept is innovative and unique in the West Midlands but is not untried being based on successful projects in other UK cities.